 The Constantin Caratheodory Prize of the International Society of Global Optimization is awarded bi-annually to an individual (or a group) for fundamental contributions to theory, algorithms, and applications of global optimization.
 The Prize named after mathematician Constantin Caratheodory is awarded for outstanding work that reflects contributions that have stood the test of time.
 The criteria include scientific excellence, innovation, significance, depth, and impact.
-The winner will receive an award of $2,000, and a certificate.
+The winner will receive a certificate with an award of $2,000 and deliver a plenary lecture.

 The Constantin Caratheodory Prize was established by the International Society of Global Optimization in 2011, and was first awarded at the Second World Congress on Global Optimization, held in Chania, Greece during July 3-7, 2011.

 Nominations for The 2019 Constantin Caratheodory Prize are open.
 The deadline for nominations is January 15, 2019.
 Nominations should be sent to the Chair of the Committee Prof. Panos Pardalos, email@example.com

 Selection Committee for the 2019 Constantin Caratheodory Prize:

 2013 Award (Sponsored by Anhui University of Science and Technology)

 Panos Pardalos, University of Florida, USA